cathyloke/Lumiere/README.md

 This is one way to run your app — you can also run it directly from within Android Studio.

-Besides, you also require to run the command below to start the web socket.
+Besides, you also required to run the command below to start the web socket.

 ```bash
 # Web-based API